doolin/logical-replication-demo/readme.md

 We'll be using the [Postgres documentation](https://www.postgresql.org/docs/15/logical-replication.html).
 The replicated database server will be running in a local Docker image, and we want to make sure we actually use the local image when we run the container.

-## How to operate
+## Semi-automated setup

 We're going to use a container named `posttag` for the entire exercise.
+The following procedure is a fast track, where many of the relevant commands are scripted:

 1. open 3 iterms pointed to this directory.
 1. ensure the relevant container is stopped `docker stop posttag`
-1. run `./cleanup.sh`
+1. run `./cleanup.sh` to remove previous docker cruft.
+Note: this nukes everything docker which isn't running.
-1. run `./start.sh`
+1. run `./start.sh` to build and run the docker container with the second postgres database.
 1. run `docker logs -f posttag` in one of the terminals
-1. run `replication.sh`
+1. run `replication.sh` to configure the publisher running on localhost and subscriber running in a docker container.
 1. log into the publisher database on localhost `psql -U postgres` -d foobar
 1. log into the subscriber database on the container `PGPASSWORD=foobar psql -U postgres -p 5433 -h localhost`
 1. log into localhost and insert `INSERT INTO quux VALUES (4, 'four'), (5, 'five'), (6, 'six');`
 1. check the subscriber values with `SELECT * FROM quux;`

+## Manual setup

-## Preparing the Docker system
+### Preparing the Docker system

 Skip this section if you're good with Docker and know how to use containers effectively on localhost.

-What we're going to do is a complete cleanup of the local Docker system to make it easier to build and debug the logical replication example.
+Otherwise we're going to do a complete cleanup of the local Docker system to make it easier to build and debug the logical replication example.

-General cleanup, try these:
+General cleanup command, also in the `./cleanup.sh` script:
 ```docker system prune -af && \
     docker image prune -af && \
     docker system prune -af --volumes && \ # deletes build cache objects